CodeChain-io/codechain/spec/CodeChain-Virtual-Machine.md

 ## Environment
 * BLKNUM(0xa0): Push block number specified in parcel to stack as integer.
 If there's no specified block number, machine must fail immediately.

+## Timelock
+* CHKTIMELOCK(0xb0)
+ 1. Pop two items from stack.
+The first one indicates the type of timelock.
+The second one is an integer value which is either timestamp value or block number value.
+ 2. Verify `timelock` field in AssetTransferInput is valid.
+Stop script execution if the type does not match.
+See `Timelock` section in [Parcel](Parcel.md) for the details.
+ 3. Push true on success, false otherwise